Thursday 21st & Friday 22nd March 2024, QEII Conference Centre, Westminster, London.

 09:00

-HLHS and variants
+Diagnosis and risk factors in HLHS and its variants

 Professor Julene Carvalho, Consultant Fetal & Paediatric Cardiologist, Royal Brompton & St George's Hospitals, London, UK